Polytechnique-org/platal/doc/authgroupex.rst

 * A ``timestamp`` parameter, holding the Unix timestamp of the current UTC time.
 * The initial ``challenge`` parameter, as it was defined by the third-party website.
-* A ``sign`` parameter, containing the cryptographic signature of the response, using the same algorithm as for the initial request (hexadecimal representation of an HMAC of every other parameters).
+* A ``sign`` parameter, containing the cryptographic signature of the response, using the same algorithm as for the initial request (hexadecimal representation of an HMAC of every other parameter).
 * Other fields depending on what the third-party website agreed to receive from the account provider:

   - ``authreq``: if ``authreq`` parameter is present in the request, the value of ``authreq`` in the response is ``password`` if the user authenticated herself by submitting her credentials, ``weak`` otherwise.
 If it was not present, no ``authreq`` parameter is added to the response.